If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 Let’s first discuss the ins and outs of pressure canning, so you can see for yourself if this method might be something you want to add to your culinary regime.

 There are two types of pressure canning, one done by boiling water and the other by using an industrially pressurized system.
-While a boiling water canner is fine for more acidic fruits like apples and tomatoes (we won’t go into detail, but you can learn more about it here), almost all other popular vegetables, like carrots, asparagus, squash, green beans and corn, require a pressure canner for long-term storage.
+While a boiling water canner is fine for more acidic fruits like apples and tomatoes, almost all other popular vegetables, like carrots, asparagus, squash, green beans and corn, require a pressure canner for long-term storage.
+(1)

 Why do vegetables require pressure canning?